gtorrent/gtorrent-core/spec.md

 Returns the number of seconds the torrent has been active.

-- `string getTextActiveTime()`

-Returns the active time formatted as a string.

 - `boost::int64_t getEta()`

 Returns the ETA in seconds for the torrent.

-- `string getTextEta()`

-Returns the ETA formatted as string

 - `vector<bool> getPieces()`